-After the first month the supervisor will determine the appropriate level of supervision for the next twelve months based on the participant's competency.
+After the first month the supervisor and RWA will determine the appropriate supervision levels and progression based on AHPRA requirements and / or participant's competency.

 Junior Doctors

 Doctors in Postgraduate Year (PGY) 3-5 must:

 - work under level one supervision, as defined by AHPRA, for a minimum period equivalent to one month full time equivalent; and - The supervisor determines the doctor can demonstrate the required competency, work under level two supervision as defined by AHPRA, for a minimum period of five months.